We love discovering magical places that truly feed the soul, Luskentyre Beach in the Outer Hebrides does just that and is truly one of our favourites.

 When we’re ready to move there’s a wonderful circular 4km walk that offers up new perspectives on the beach and its many vistas.
 I’m always careful to time it right though as the tide can come in at a fair rate and it would be a chilly walk home otherwise.

 But if it’s refreshments you are after then pay a visit the Temple Café in Northton – it’s a Wilderness Scotland favourite, and for good reason.
 It has knock out views, a cool vibe inside, some mouth-watering homemade food and is run by a great team.
-For dinner we love to take clients to the community owned North Harbour Bistro on the nearby island of Scalpay (joined to Harris by a bridge).
-Always book early though – word is out how great it is.
+For dinner, we love to take clients to the community-owned North Harbour Bistro on the nearby island of Scalpay (joined to Harris by a bridge).
+Always book early though – the word is out how great it is.